 Hofer’s Bakery and Cafe

 8758 North Main Street // (706) 878-8200

-Hofer’s of Helen is both a bakery and a café.
-Hofer’s serves American and German dishes created by Ralph Hofer and his dedicated staff.
+Hofer’s of Helen is one of the best places around and is both a bakery and a café.
+Excellent choice from the restaurants in Helen for American and German food created by Ralph Hofer.
 Hofer’s bakes their bread daily in a stone hearth oven, lending authenticity to the Old World taste and charm.

-Customers walk in to see a brimming display case full of tortes, strawberry, blueberry and apple Kream Kuchen, cannolis, and fresh strudel, among many other temptations.
+Customers walk in to see a brimming display case full of tortes, strawberries, blueberry, and apple Kream Kuchen, cannolis, and fresh strudel, among many other temptations.

-Hofer’s is especially popular for breakfast.
-In addition to menu choices easily recognized by American visitors, you’ll find Kassler Rippchen (smoked pork chop), Leberkase (beef and pork loaf), Bratwurst Gravy and Apfelkuchle (apple slices, dipped in batter, fried and sprinkled with cinnamon and sugar).
+Hofer’s bakery is especially popular for breakfast.
+In addition to menu choices easily recognized by American visitors, you’ll find Kassler Rippchen (smoked pork chop), Leberkase (beef and pork loaf), Bratwurst Gravy, and Apfelkuchle (apple slices, dipped in batter, fried and sprinkled with cinnamon and sugar).
 THAT was what I chose.
-So good.
+So good!

 After breakfast until Hofer’s closes in the late afternoon, they offer over a dozen sandwiches, goulash (a traditional Hungarian dish), and a daily soup special.

 5 East Jarrard Street, Cleveland, GA // (706) 607-8707

 Owner Ward Gann calls his restaurant “a dream that came true that I wasn’t expecting.”
 He saw a need for some great food in downtown Cleveland, after working for Farm Bureau for 24 years.
 Open now for 9 months, Gann reports that the community support has been excellent.
 He appears to have a hit on his hands.